reeddunkle/Codjo/Talking_Points/Optimizing_Part2.md

 In [Part 1](https://github.com/reeddunkle/Codjo/blob/master/Talking_Points/Optimizing_Part1.md), I talked through the concepts, and tried to lay a foundation.

-In this part I'll just focus on associating the terms with their code.
+In this part I'll just focus on associating the terms with code examples.
 There are countless ways to code certain complexities, so just try to get a feel for what the code is doing, rather than the specific implementation I'm showing.

 This part is a bit of a cheat sheet for interviewing — the terms, the code to avoid, and the code to write.
 It is incomplete.
 I'm starting with the common stuff, the "basics", the stuff you're most likely to have to deal with in an interview.

-#### Constant — `O(1)`
+### Constant — `O(1)`

 **Time**